Amin Ahsan Islahi: Completion of Tadabbur-i-Qur’an

 After leaving the Jamaat-e-Islami, he began writing a commentary of the Qur’an.
 He also launched a monthly journal Mithaq in which portions of this commentary, Tadabbur-i-Qur’an were published.
-In 1961 he established a small study circle, Halqa-i-Tadabbur-i- Qur’an, for college students to whom he taught Arabic language and literature, the Qur’an and Sahih Muslim.
+In 1961 he established a small study circle, Halqa-i-Tadabbur-i Qur’an, for college students to whom he taught Arabic language and literature, the Qur’an and Sahih Muslim.
 In 1965, an incident brought an end to both the journal and the study circle: Islahi's eldest son Abu Saleh died in a plane crash.
 However, work on the commentary continued.
 In 1970–71, Islahi fell severely ill and had to discontinue all his intellectual pursuits but he later recovered.
-In 1972, he moved to a country village near Sheikhupura where he continued to work on the commentary till 1979, when he returned to Lahore.
+In 1972, he moved to a country village near Sheikhupura where he continued to work on the commentary utill 1979, when he returned to Lahore.
 On the 29th of Ramadan 1400 (August 12, 1980) he finished Tadabbur-i-Qur’an after twenty-two years of work.

 In 1981 Islahi founded the Idara-i-Tadabbur-i Qur’an-o Hadith and appointed his close pupil Khalid Masud as first Nazim of this Idara (institution), which later came under the supervision of Abdullah Ghulam Ahmed in Lahore, Pakistan.
 It remained the centre of all his intellectual activities until his death on 15 December 1997.
 A quarterly journal, Tadabbur, was taken out in 1981 as its organ.
 Khalid Masud was appointed its first editor and in charge till his death in Oct 2003.
 He gave weekly lectures on the text of the Qur’an.
 Later he took up deep study on the principles of Hadith and began teaching the Al-Muwatta of Imam Malik in weekly sittings to a close circle of students and associates.
-After completing Al-Muwatta, he also taught some portions of Imam Bukhari’s Sahih Bukhari.
+After completing Al-Muwatta, he also taught some portions of Imam Bukhari's Sahih Bukhari.
 Many of these lectures have been transcribed and published in the Tadabbur.
 Khalid Masud played a major role in converting Islahi's speeches and lectures into publication for benefits of the Islamic scholars and public.